jo11he/GsdAnalysis_QGIS3/README.md

 - Test if QGIS and Python synergise (for example by importing modules in the QGIS Python Console ) if not seek help from the PyQGIS Community

-Part 0: Install the Plugins Line of Sight Analysis (a.) and GSD Analysis (b.)
+Part 0: Install the GSD Analysis Plugin
 1. Download the full repository as .zip file
 2. Open QGIS.
 Go to Plugins (Title Bar), select Manage and Install Plugins and choose Install from zip.
 Upload the .zip files from the Drive once at a time and Install Plugin.
 3. Reopen QGIS.
 Go to Plugins (Title Bar) and check if the installation was successful.
-You should see the Line of Sight Analysis Plugin and the GSD Plugin in that menu.
+You should see the GSD Plugin in that menu.

 Part A: Acquire a Digital Elevation Model (DEM)
 1. Go to https://vertex.daac.asf.alaska.edu.